benbacardi/benbacardi.github.io/_posts/2023-01-25-swiftui-text-views.md

 We *could* fix this in the same way that we pushed the titles to the left - but a better way would be to use the `frame` modifier on the `Text` views to tell them to expand to take all available space horizontally, rather than just what they require.
 This is a technique we can also use on the headings.

 We can do this by using `.frame(minWidth: 0, maxWidth: .infinity, alignment: .leading)`, telling SwiftUI that we want the frame to fill the entire width of its container, and align the text inside it to the left.
+In the code below, I've added it to four places: the two headers, and the two paragraphs.

 ```swift
 VStack(spacing: 10) {